a7med3del1973/servlet-database-app/README.md

 # Student Tracker Web Application

-A simple Java web application to manage student records using servlets, JSP, and JDBC.
+A simple Java web application to manage student records the main focus to use servlets, JSP, and JDBC.

 ## Features
 - List students